Alexandrina Cabral

-Alexandrina Cabral Barbosa (born 5 May 1986) is a handballer who plays as a left back for BM Morvedre.
-Born in Portugal, she represents the Spain women's national team.
+Alexandrina Cabral Barbosa (born 5 May 1986), also known as Alexandrina Cabral or Alexandrina Barbosa or Shandy Barbosa, is a former handballer who last played for Brest Bretagne Handball.
+Born in Portugal, she represented Spain at international level.
+She retired after the 2024 Paris Olympics.

 Personal life

-Cabral was born in Lisbon, Portugal, as ninth of 11 siblings.
+Barbosa was born in Lisbon, Portugal, as ninth of 11 siblings.
 She took up handball in Portugal, but in April 2010 was suspended for two weeks after refusing to attend a training camp.
 After that she moved to Spain and received Spanish citizenship in June 2012.
 Whenever possible she wears number 86 during the game because it is the year of her birth.

 Career

 Club

 Barbosa was amongst the top 10 scorers of EHF Women's Champions League in the 2005–06 season playing for CBM Astroc Sagunto, with 46 goals in the old format of the competition.

 Playing for SD Itxako, she was the fifth best goal scorer of EHF Champions League in the 2010–11 season and fourth in 2011–12.

-In April 2012, she signed for Romanian top club CS Oltchim Râmnicu Vâlcea.
+In April 2012, she signed for the Romanian top club CS Oltchim Râmnicu Vâlcea.